Domain Authority & SEO: Everything You Need To Know

 • 50-60, established domains that Google is likely to see as an authority within their niche

-• 60+, established domains that are Google is most likely to see as an authority within their niche
+• 60+, established domains that Google is most likely to see as an authority within its niche

-It’s important to remember that DA scores act as a general guideline and is not an ‘official’ domain ranking system.
+It’s important to remember that DA scores act as a general guideline and are not considered by Google as an official ranking factor.
 While your domain may have a great DA score, it can still rank poorly in Google Search.
-There are also many other SEO factors to consider and the DA score is just one factor.
+There are also many other SEO factors to consider, and the DA score is just one of them.

 How Do I Increase Domain Authority?